-In September 2015 Lancashire Youth Challenge became a Charitable Incorporated Organisation, founded by Guy Christiansen, Yak Patel and Nik Marsdin.

-v7.0

-In September 2015 Lancashire Youth Challenge became a Charitable Incorporated Organisation, with an aim of supporting young people who are experiencing personal difficulties such as mental ill health, drug and alcohol related issues, homelessness, family breakdown and criminality to overcome these challenges and achieve their own personal success.
-At the heart of our ethos is the belief that everybody can achieve success and gain new skills when given equitable opportunities, effective encouragement and high quality training.
+Lancashire Youth Challenge nurtures, supports, and challenges young people living in North Lancashire to overcome barriers and obstacles to achieve personal success.
+At the heart of our ethos is the belief that everybody can achieve personal success and gain new skills when given an equitable opportunity, meaningful encouragement, and access to high-quality provision.